 The study also showed that students who write blogs or maintain a profile on a social networking site tend to be more confident about their writing ability.
 More than 60 per cent of students who blog and 56 per cent of students who have a profile on a social networking site claim to be “good” or “very good” writers, compared with only 47 per cent of those who don’t use online formats.
 Having a blog also affects writing behaviour.
 Students who are active online are significantly more likely to keep a journal or write short stories, letters or song lyrics than those without a social networking presence.

 The study also explored why young people who lack confidence in their writing ability perceive themselves to be poor writers.
-Although the reasons varied with each age group, 20 per cent of the older students attributed their poor writing skills to the fact that they do not write much.
+Although the reasons varied with each age group, 20 per cent of the older students attributed their poor writing skills to the fact that they do not write a lot.

 What can we conclude from research suggesting that blogging and using social networking sites such as Facebook may help to improve children’s writing skills and self-confidence?
 What is the significance of the finding that more than half of all students think writing is “boring” but that student bloggers enjoy writing more than their peers?